unicornlaunching/michael_jagdeo/the_syndicate_thesis.md

 # Blog Post #1: The Art of Letting People Come and Go

+## Executive Summary
+• Holding people loosely creates stronger bonds than trying to control them
+• Clear deliverables eliminate the need for micromanagement
+• The best communities are permeable membranes, not walled gardens

 I don't hold people too tightly.
 I don't chase them when they leave.
 There's no need.
 People come and go as they please, and in doing so, they reveal who they are.
 Some linger, some disappear, some drift back.
 All of this is fine.

 We work in iterations, and the only thing that matters is clarity: clear deliverables, repeated often, like a mantra.
 No metaphors, no poetic phrasing—just direct, explicit clarity.
 This is how teams stay on track without micromanagement, how work happens without excess noise.